mastercomfig/mastercomfig/docs/customization/modules.md

 * **`fpscap=1000`**: Sets FPS cap to 1000 FPS (maximum safe value).
 * **`fpscap=unlimited`**: FPS is not capped.
 Removes small overhead from capping FPS, but ensure that you never surpass 1000FPS in meaningful game scenarios.

+### VSync

+Controls VSync, which removes screen tearing by syncing FPS to your monitor's refresh rate, at the cost of increased input latency.

+!!! warning
+    If your FPS does not reach your refresh rate, it will drop to the next lowest divisor (for example, 30FPS with a 60Hz monitor).

+!!! tip
+    It's recommended to keep this off, and use NVidia Adaptive VSync, which keeps VSync on only when the framerate is high enough, or NVidia Fast VSync (Enhanced Sync on AMD), which drops frames which would cause tearing, while having a much lower input latency compared to traditional VSync.

+Default setting **`vsync=off`** (all presets).

+* **`vsync=off`**: Disables VSync.
+* **`vsync=on`**: Enables VSync.

 ### OpenGL

 Controls whether mastercomfig should apply OpenGL optimizations or not.